 A composer who quietly reshaped chamber music for winds and taught a generation of Romantic giants, all while exploring radical musical ideas.

-Born in Prague and orphaned young, Anton Reicha's life was a European odyssey of music and intellect.
-He formed a crucial, lifelong friendship with Beethoven as a teenager in Bonn, a bond of equals that would anchor his career.
-After periods in Hamburg and Vienna, he settled in Paris, where his compositions, particularly for the then-novel wind quintet, established a new sonic palette for chamber ensembles.
-His true legacy, however, may be twofold: as a revered professor at the Paris Conservatoire, he mentored future stars like Berlioz, Liszt, and Franck, imprinting his ideas on the century's music; and as a theorist, he privately composed intricate fugues in unheard-of time signatures and pondered quarter tones, making him a quiet pioneer of musical thought far ahead of his time.
+Anton Reicha composed for the then-novel wind quintet, establishing a new sonic palette for chamber ensembles.
+Born in Prague and orphaned young, he formed a lifelong friendship with Beethoven as a teenager in Bonn.
+After periods in Hamburg and Vienna, he settled in Paris.
+As a professor at the Paris Conservatoire, he mentored Berlioz, Liszt, and Franck.
+As a theorist, he privately composed intricate fugues in unheard-of time signatures and pondered quarter tones, making him a quiet pioneer of musical thought far ahead of his time.

 The biggest hits of 1770